blacknand/Aether/docs/architecture.md

     - If the passive order was only partially filled, it remains in its position at the head of its price-level queue, retaining its time priority.
 7. **Repeat or Rest:**
     - if the aggressing order's quantity is now 0, it is fully filled and the matching process for this order concludes.
-    - If the aggressing order still has remaining quantity, the process repeats from step 3, either with the next order in the queue at the current price level, or if that level is depleted, with the first order at the next-best price level.
+    - If the aggressing order still has remaining quantity, the process repeats from step 3, either with the next order in the queue at the current price level, or if that level is depleted, with the first resting order at the next-best price level.
 This process of an aggressive order consuming liquidity across multiple price levels is known as "walking the book".

 ### Limit Order Book (LOB)
 The LOB is a real-time dynamic data structure for all orders of a particular financial instrument.
 It provides a completely transparent view for an asset at various price points.
 The LOB is composed of two distinct sides: